syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-By using the gridSettings property, you can customize the grid behavior in the File Explorer control.
+By using the gridSettings property, you can customize the grid behavior in the FileExplorer control.